 03. Colour studies

 I like to do colour studies before I work on an actual painting.
-To ensure colour accuracy it’s better to do colour studies on watercolour paper.
-Keep these studies in a small scale, 4 x 6 inches or smaller is a good range.
+To ensure colour accuracy it’s better to do these on watercolour paper.
+Keep them small-scale, 4x6 inches or smaller is a good range.

 These colour studies do not need to be a perfect painting.
-Instead, try to pay attention to how the colours bring focus to your point of interest and how to enchant your composition with the use of light and shades.
-The goal is to get a good overall sense of how your final painting will “feel.”
+Instead, try to pay attention to how the colours bring focus to your point of interest and how you can make your composition more enchanting with your use of light and shade.
+The goal is to get a good overall sense of how your final painting will 'feel'.

-Even though Pickle is a book app, I wanted the entire book to have the charm of a classic children's picture book such as Peter Rabbit, but with contemporary sensibility and humor.
+Even though Pickle is a book app, I wanted it to have the charm of a classic children's picture book such as Peter Rabbit, but with contemporary sensibility and humour.

-To get the classical illustration “feel” I used subtle fine lines and textures in the painting.
-To make Pickle “feel” contemporary, besides using modern visual references in the story, I used a palette that’s slightly more vivid and brighter than what’s commonly used in classic illustrations.
+To achieve a classical illustration feel, I used subtle fine lines and textures in the painting.
+To make Pickle feel contemporary, besides using modern visual references in the story, I used a palette that’s slightly more vivid and brighter than what’s commonly used in classic illustrations.

 04. Preparing paint and paper